nsat/lemdig-image/README.md

 To Build docker container (only required once) execute the following commands:

     docker build -t yocto-lemdig .

+Xilinx Vivado 2018.2

+If you are going to build the Vivado project for the LEMSDR board then visit the Xilinx website to download and install Vivado 2018.2 Webpack Edition. **Note that the software must be installed in the default location i.e. /opt/Xilinx**

 ### Building

 The Yocto build takes place in the `/opt/lemdig-image/lemsdr/poky` directory on the Ubuntu PC and this is mapped into a volume in the Docker container, making the build system and its output accessible to both.